codio/site/source/docs/dashboard/stacks/guidelines.html.md

 full_width: true
 ---

+> **IMPORTANT NOTICE**
+>
+> We are currently rolling out a new generation of Codio Boxes that will provide far greater power and control for you, as well as improved stability.
+These new Boxes provide full `sudo` (root) access, which means you no longer need to use the Box Parts package management system to install software.
+Instead, you can use the [apt](https://help.ubuntu.com/community/AptGet/Howto) package manager, which provides thousands of software packages that are maintained by the Ubuntu community.

 When creating a Stack, here are some ideas on strategy and how to make them as useful as possible.

 ## Starting Stack